lucasrla/remarks/README.md

 Because `remarks` depends only on [PyMuPDF](https://github.com/pymupdf/PyMuPDF) and [Shapely](https://github.com/Toblerity/Shapely), there is no need to install `imagemagick`, `opencv`, or any additional image library.

-Please note that remarks is still highly experimental software.
-So far, it has been tested only with reMarkable software version 2.2.0.48 on macOS Catalina.
+Please note that `remarks` is still highly experimental software.
+So far, it has been tested only with reMarkable (software version) `2.2.0.48` on `macOS Catalina`.
 But because there are just two dependencies, I expect it to be easy to install and use on Linux and Windows too.

 ## 1. Copy files from the `xochitl` directory to your computer

-Check out my [reMarkable command-line utils](https://github.com/lucasrla/rm-utils) for a SSH & rsync setup that is very convenient.
+_Check out my [reMarkable command-line utils](https://github.com/lucasrla/rm-utils) for a SSH & rsync setup that is very convenient._

-Alternatively, you can use the good old `scp`.
+Alternatively, you can use the good old `scp` to copy files from the device to your computer:

 On your reMarkable device, go to `Menu > Settings > About`, then under the `Copyrights and Licenses` tab, scroll down the `General Information` text.
 Right after the paragraph titled "GPLv3 Compliance", there will be the username (`root`), password and IP address needed for `SSH`.